 to more conclusive evidence

-on their contribution requires consistently-collected data and information that not only identify factors that contributed to the accident, but also get at how
+on their contribution requires consistently-collected data and information that not only identify factors that contributed to the incident, but also get at how

 In 2012, NASBLA ERAC began its trek toward understanding human error

-and the factors that might be associated with performance failures in recreational boating accidents.
+and the factors that might be associated with performance failures in recreational boating incidents.

 Since then, it’s adopted a “lite” version